mspiegle/log-tools/README.md

 | Log4.csv | Target Lambda | min       | 871.0  |
 +----------+---------------+-----------+--------+
 ```
-<sub>NOTE: Due to a limitation, the raw values are often interpreted as
-decimals with `.0` at the end.
-I hope to fix this in the future.</sub>

 There is an experimental `-U` feature for some ECUs that will attempt to
 convert the raw value into a human-friendly format: